Skip to main content

 4. Select the version to update.

-5. Optional: to see the version history in the official Kubernetes documentation, click Version History.
+5. Optional: to see the version change history in the official Kubernetes documentation, click History of changes in the version.